Broadband How Fund Works Staging

 - Project is new, not already in progress

-- Funds will be used for infrastructure, not maintenance
+- Funds will be used for infrastructure, not operations

 Who Selects Grantees?

-The Broadband Deployment Board was established through a House Bill (HB14-1328) to provide grants for broadband access to unserved communities through the Broadband Fund.
+The Broadband Deployment Board was established in 2014 to provide grants for broadband access to unserved communities through the Broadband Fund.
 The Board meets regularly and operates according to these policies.
 After applications are received, the public is invited to comment on them, the Board holds a public meeting to review them, and then the Board makes funding decisions according to a set of award criteria.